SiegeEngineers/WololoKingdoms/README.md

 If you have experience with AOC .exe editing, and are willing to share your work with the community, feel free to contact me so we can work on implementing the missing features.

 ## Known issues
+- Using the [HD compatibility patch](http://aoccs.net/) seems to cause interface issues with some civs, I'll try to investigate on this but it would be nice if someone could provide details about what works and what doesn't
 - Saboteurs (cheat unit) don't work properly due to a workaround related to Demolition rafts

 ## Keep in mind